About Us

 Lakeside Elegance – Established in 2007

-The Rees Hotel Queenstown is a sophisticated five-star hotel nestled on the pristine shores of Lake Wakatipu in New Zealand’s South Island.
+The Rees Hotel Queenstown is a sophisticated five-star hotel nestled on the pristine shores of Lake Whakatipu in New Zealand’s South Island.

-Offering a diverse range of luxurious, air-conditioned accommodations, The Rees boasts 60 hotel rooms, 90 apartments, and five exclusive 3-bedroom, 3-bathroom Lakeside Residences.
-Each space is designed with elegance, featuring terraces that showcase spectacular views across Lake Wakatipu to the alpine panorama of the Remarkable Mountain range.
+Offering a diverse range of luxurious, air-conditioned accommodations, The Rees boasts 60 hotel rooms, 90 apartments, and four exclusive 3-bedroom, 3-bathroom Lakefront Villas and The Residence.
+Each space is designed with elegance, featuring terraces that showcase spectacular views across Lake Whakatipu to the alpine panorama of the Remarkable Mountain range.

-The many exceptional features at The Rees Hotel include a library of rare books and art, a courtesy shuttle to/from Queenstown town centre, complimentary high-speed Wi-Fi, movies and local telephone calls, conference rooms, a fully-equipped gymnasium, secure undercover parking, electric car-charging station and its own private beach and wharf accessing jet-boat and water taxi services.
+The many exceptional features at The Rees Hotel include a library of rare books and art, a courtesy shuttle to/from Queenstown town centre, complimentary high-speed Wi-Fi, conference rooms, a fully-equipped gymnasium, secure undercover parking, electric car-charging stations and its own private beach and wharf accessing jet-boat and water taxi services.
 Guests can swim from our wharf or beach – but it’s not for the faint-hearted!

-Our team, a blend of local and international talent, is dedicated to delivering professional, friendly service that not only meets but exceeds expectations, solidifying The Rees Hotel’s reputation for unparalleled southern hospitality and an authentic New Zealand luxury experience.
+Our team of experienced local and international staff is dedicated to providing professional, friendly service that consistently exceeds expectations, embodying The Rees Hotel’s reputation for unparalleled southern hospitality and an authentic New Zealand luxury experience.

 Mark Rose